Kojuma04/pkge/README.md

 # pkge
-A package manager which can list, remove and of course install proton-ge into your steam directory.
+A package manager which can list, remove and of course install proton-ge version into your steam directory.